God Was Acting Like a Dialysis Machine

 Leviticus is clear that the slain goat was a sin offering ‘for the people’ (Lev.16:15); the bull served that purpose ‘for the high priest and his household,’ perhaps because the bull did physical work and thus represented the high priest and his priestly work.
 But the very next verse clarifies that it is not merely for the sinful transgressions of the Israelites, although that awareness is certainly present, but first and foremost for their impurities (Lev.16:16).
 That is, their uncleanness, which the biblical author understands as coming from the corruption of the human heart from the fall (Gen.6:5 – 6; 8:21); perhaps the author intends the phrase to be synonymous with that reality.
 It is because God’s sanctuary ‘abides with them in the midst of their impurities’ that it must be cleansed.

-(2) How Are the First and Second Goats Related?
+(3) How Were the First and Second Goats Related?

-The second gap of silence in the thesis of Jeffery, Ovey, and Sach is their lack of treatment of the first goat, the goat given to the Lord as a sin offering.
+The third gap of silence in the thesis of Jeffery, Ovey, and Sach is their lack of treatment of the first goat, the goat given to the Lord as a sin offering.
 This contributes to their apparent inability to integrate the cleansing aspect of the word kippur into some interaction with the wrath of God.
 Rather than examine the first goat presented as a sin offering, they immediately proceed to discuss the second goat, the scapegoat.
-This is a methodological flaw that allows them to separate the two goats in principle, rather than see them as complementary sides of one reality.
+This is a methodological flaw that allows them to disregard the connection between the two goats in principle, rather than see them as complementary sides of one reality.